thenexthub/Codira/docs/archive/ObjectInitialization.rst

   ivar has the value (null)

 because ``-[B finishInit]`` executes before ``B`` has had a chance to initialize its instance variables.
-Swift initializers avoid this issue by splitting each initializer into three phases:
+Codira initializers avoid this issue by splitting each initializer into three phases:

 1. Initialize stored properties.
 In this phase, the compiler verifies